techidaily/site-win11-tips/source/_posts/effortless-cleaning-for-a-functional-windows-11-space.md

  Taking the above steps will declutter the taskbar and make it look cleaner.
 Once that's done, it's time to redesign it.

  There are many ways to customize the taskbar; you can make it transparent, change its color, align the taskbar icons entirely to the left, change the taskbar size, and auto-hide it.
-Our guide on[customizing the Windows 11 taskbar](https://www.makeuseof.com/windows-11-customize-taskbar/) contains detailed instructions on how to perform all of these customizations.
+Our guide on [customizing the Windows 11 taskbar](https://www.makeuseof.com/windows-11-customize-taskbar/) contains detailed instructions on how to perform all of these customizations.

 ## 3\.
 Customize Your Wallpaper